 3. Deliver Training “In-Context” with Sales Engagements

-Once your reps are out in the field (or working sales inside), do they have the training and tools to know what and how to engage with a prospect/customer?
+Once your reps are out in the field (or working sales inside), do they have the training and tools to know what and how to engage with a prospect or customer?

 For example, let’s say your rep is going into a presentation with a prospect, in an industry outside of the norm.
-First, can they easily find the right content/deck to deliver to that prospect?
-And then, do they have the training to know how to deliver it?
+First, can they easily find the right content or deck to deliver to that prospect?
+And do they have the training to know how to deliver it?
 It’s not just about having the right content, but also knowing how to deliver that content that counts.

 SKO Suggestion: Do an audit of your sales content.
 Do your reps know how to deliver each piece?
-If not, this is the year to put together a plan to pair content with the proper training—and ensure these pieces get served up together in the proper context prior to a sales engagement.
+If not, this is the year to put together a plan to pair content with the proper training — and ensure that these pieces get served up together in the proper context prior to a sales engagement.

 4. Provide Continuous Training, Content, and Best Practices

 SKOs are considered continuous training — and rightly so — but training shouldn’t stop there.
 There are several opportunities to provide continuous training to your sales rep throughout the year, and it’s important to have a plan in place for each.

 Does your organization have new products releasing this year?
 Or competitive updates?
 If so, these are opportune times to make sure you provide the continuous training your reps need to properly sell these new or additive features out in the field.

 SKO Suggestion: Leverage your visibility into what is coming down the pike from a product roadmap standpoint, or into current field-focused best practices, and start to look ahead to how you can reach your reps with the continuous training they need throughout the year to be successful.